laurencetuchin/cpm-calculator-v2/src/pages/terms.md

 ## Contact Us

-If you have any questions about these Terms and Conditions, You can contact us:
+If you have any questions about these Terms and Conditions, You can contact us through our website contact form.

-- By email: somecoolemail@domain.com